-St. Joe’s gets it done down the stretch to beat La Salle, 69-65
+St. Joe’s women get it done down the stretch to beat La Salle, 69-65

 The Hawks rallied in the second half behind a balanced attack to prevail over the Explorers.

-St. Joseph’s built a 10-point lead with under six minutes to play in the fourth quarter against La Salle on Wednesday night at John E. Glaser Arena and nearly held control until the final buzzer.
+St. Joseph’s built a 10-point lead with less than six minutes to play in an Atlantic 10 women’s game against La Salle on Wednesday night at John E. Glaser Arena.

-Then, the Hawks’ offense went silent and La Salle began to mount a comeback in the waning minutes.
+Then the Hawks offense went silent and La Salle began to mount a comeback.
 An and-one layup plus a pair of free throws from Explorers guard Aryss Macktoon made it a four-point game with less than two minutes remaining.

-“I think what you saw was a game of runs,” said St. Joe’s head coach Cindy Griffin.
+“I think what you saw was a game of runs,” St. Joe’s coach Cindy Griffin said.
 “There was a lot of great offense out there.
 Not a whole lot of defense at times.
 But I was really pleased with how we came out in the second half, especially in the third quarter.
 We got a little space and we were able to make plays down the stretch.”

 Statistical leaders